 Next up is the Old Stock Exchange and the Naval Church.
 We drive past the Kings New Square, the home of the Royal Danish Theatre with the world-famous ballet, then through the old canal area, Nyhavn, with its picturesque houses and vessels.
 We continue on to see the impressive Gefion Fountain and then for a photo stop at the Royal residence, Amalienborg Palace.

 Finally, we stop by the landmark of Copenhagen, the statue of the Little Mermaid, known from Hans Christian Andersen's fairy tale.
 During the tour, you can also delight in the exterior of Christiansborg Palace, as well as Rosenborg Castle, which houses the Crown Jewels.
 The tour will end at the hotel.
 The afternoon and evening are at leisure.

 After breakfast, the morning is at leisure.
 In the afternoon, transfer to the pier by private coach to embark the DFDS Seaways overnight ferry.
 At approximately 16:30, departure to Oslo.
 Buffet dinner will be served on board.
 (Commodore Class cabins are with Queen Size beds.
 Clients requesting Twin beds will be accommodated in Outside 2 berth cabins – not Commodore Class.
 Breakfast is however still provided in Commodore class restaurant)

-NOTE: Passports must be shown when traveling between Denmark and Norway on the DFDS ferry.
-Clients traveling with E.U. identification cards only may not be allowed on-board.
+NOTE: Passports must be shown when travelling between Denmark and Norway on the DFDS ferry.
+Clients travelling with E.U. identification cards only may not be allowed on-board.